-9.9.1 The Accounts Assistant must:

-- Review aged creditor analysis report weekly. - Reconcile the creditors ledger balance to the general ledger control account monthly. - Reconcile the aged creditors listing to supplier statements monthly. - 9.9.2 The budget holder much follow up any outstanding invoices with suppliers. - 9.9.3 The Finance Director should review and monitor the following:
+- 9.9.1 A member of the Finance team must: - Review aged creditor analysis report weekly. - Reconcile the creditors ledger balance to the general ledger control account monthly. - Reconcile the aged creditors listing to supplier statements monthly. - 9.9.2 The budget holder must follow up any outstanding invoices with suppliers. - 9.9.3 The Finance Director will review and monitor the following: